jwjohns/cursor-tools/README.md

 ### The AI Team
 - Perplexity to search the web and perform deep research
 - Gemini 2.0 for huge whole-codebase context window, search grounding and reasoning
-- (coming soon) o3 for browser operation to test and debug web apps
+- Stagehand for browser operation to test and debug web apps (uses Anthropic or OpenAI models)

 ### New Skills for your existing Agent
 - Work with GitHub Issues and Pull Requests